Start and Grow a Profitable Botox®, Aesthetic Medicine or Medical Weight Management Practice

 However, one needs to consider the dosages of the drugs, as larger doses of Dysport® need to be given – 3 units – compared to Botox®, which only needs one unit, to see results.

 Finally, Dysport® is cheaper than Botox®, and the storage of the two products differs.
-Botox® is freeze-dried and needs to be stored either frozen at -5°C or refrigerated between 2 to 8°C until it three.
+Botox® is freeze-dried and needs to be stored frozen at -5°C. Once opened and reconstituted it should be stored in a refrigerator (2° to 8°C) and used within 24 hours.
+Discard any remaining solution.

 Dysport® only needs to be stored between 2 to 8°C once it is re-formed for use.